Anna-bit/5-Week-Bootcamp-Lux-ft-DSE/README.md

 ## 🌦️ 5-Week Bootcamp – Lux Tech x Data Science East Africa

-During this bootcamp, I worked with sample Kaggle weather data to practice essential data analytics workflows.
-My key contributions included:
+This repository documents my work during a 5-week data analytics bootcamp organized by Lux Tech in collaboration with Data Science East Africa.
+The focus was on applying data cleaning, analysis, and visualization techniques using real-world weather data from Kaggle.

+## 🛠️ Tools & Technologies
+- **Python (Jupyter Notebook)**
+- **MySQL**
+- **Pandas, NumPy, Matplotlib, Seaborn**
+- **Kaggle Weather Dataset**

+## 📊 Project Highlights
-# ✅ Data cleaning and transformation using Python (Jupyter Notebook) and MySQL
+- Data cleaning and transformation using Python (Jupyter Notebook) and MySQL

-# 📊 Exploratory Data Analysis (EDA) to uncover weather trends and anomalies
+- Exploratory Data Analysis (EDA) to uncover weather trends and anomalies

-# 📈 Created insightful visualizations to represent weather patterns (temperature, humidity, rainfall, etc.)
+- Created insightful visualizations to represent weather patterns (temperature, humidity, rainfall, etc.)

-# ✍️ Documented my learning journey through technical articles and notebook annotations to share knowledge and reflect on my progress

-This experience helped me strengthen my ability to move from raw data to actionable insights using industry-relevant tools.
+- Wrote and published technical articles to explain key concepts and methods learned

+## 🧠 What I Learned
+- Practical skills in data wrangling and feature extraction
+- Querying relational data with MySQL
+- Visual storytelling through data
+- Writing and communicating insights effectively

+## 📌 About the Bootcamp
+This bootcamp was an intensive, hands-on training experience aimed at building core data analytics skills.
+It was hosted by [Lux Tech Academy and Data Science East Africa](https://www.luxdevhq.ai/).